Eneko Bóveda

-Eneko Bóveda Altube (born 14 December 1988) is a Spanish professional footballer who plays as a right-back or central defender.
+Eneko Bóveda Altube (born 14 December 1988) is a Spanish former professional footballer who played as a right-back or central defender.

 He started his career at Athletic Bilbao, returning there after a four-year spell with Eibar.

 Club career

 Athletic Bilbao

 Born in Bilbao, Biscay, Bóveda was a product of Athletic Bilbao's famed youth academy at Lezama.
 He made his debut as a senior with the farm team in the 2006–07 season, in the Tercera División, and was promoted to the reserves who competed in the Segunda División B in summer 2008.

 Bóveda made his first-team – and La Liga – debut on 26 April 2009 in a 2–1 home win against Racing de Santander, coming on as a 70th-minute substitute for David López.
 He spent the vast majority of his spell registered with the B side, however.

 Eibar

 On 1 July 2011, Bóveda signed for neighbouring SD Eibar also in the third tier.
 He was an undisputed first-choice in the 2012–13 campaign, as the Armeros returned to Segunda División after a four-year absence.

 Bóveda scored his first professional goal on 13 April 2014, but in a 1–2 home loss to CD Tenerife.
 He appeared in 18 matches during the season, achieving promotion to the top flight (the club's first ever).

 Bóveda scored his first goal in the Spanish top division on 25 October 2014, closing the 1–1 home draw against Granada CF.